dotslash/OneLibADay/guava.md

 public static final ImmutableSet<String> COLOR_NAMES = ImmutableSet.of("red","orange");
 ```
 List of immutable collections available are ImmutableCollection, ImmutableList, ImmutableSet, ImmutableSortedSet, ImmutableMap, ImmutableSortedMap, ImmutableMultiset, ImmutableSortedMultiset, ImmutableMultimap, ImmutableListMultimap, ImmutableSetMultimap, ImmutableBiMap, ImmutableClassToInstanceMap, ImmutableTable

+###new Collection types
+Apart from the standard ones, the interesting collections are
+* MultiSet
+* MultiMap : each key can have multiple values. can interate over values of a key
+* BiMap : two way map
+* Table : 2-d map
+* RangeSet : Set of guava custom Range class objects
+* ClassToInstanceMap : Im too noob to understand its awesomeness (if any)